FilippoGaravaglia/DevMemory/README.md

 DEVMEMORY_VECTOR_STORE=qdrant \
 devmemory ask --rag --show-context "How did we validate the local AI runtime in DevMemory?" --limit 3
 ```

+Use `--show-context` when you want to understand which memories were used by the model.

 ---